 Qualifying Expenses - San Francisco Goods and Services

-Participating productions can receive up to a 20% rebate on production-related goods and services purchased or rented from businesses located in San Francisco.
+Participating productions can receive a 10% rebate on production-related goods and services purchased or rented from businesses located in San Francisco on the first $1 million spent and 20% on anything spent over $1 million.
 See here for a list of qualifying and non-qualifying expenditures.
 Details on required submission requirements are listed in Phase C Final Paperwork & Rebate Request Package.

 Qualifying Wages - San Francisco Resident Employee Wages

-Participating productions can receive up to a 20% rebate on eligible wages paid to verified San Francisco residents.
+Participating productions can receive a 10% rebate on eligible wages paid to verified San Francisco residents on the first $1 million spent and 20% on anything spent over $1 million.
 This includes Above the Line and Below the Line employees and is capped at $100,000 per employee.

 Film Skills Training